igorlima/unapologetic-snippets/docs/languages/golang/concurrency.md

 In Go, a context is a mechanism for managing concurrent operations, such as goroutines, by passing information and signals between different parts of a program.
 It allows for handling timeouts, cancellations, and sharing values in a controlled manner.

+__Best practices for handling context plumbing:__ [^6]
+- __Context__ is the first argument passed to functions that accept contexts.
+- Purpose of context:
+  - Provide a control-flow mechanism across API boundaries with signals.
+  - Carrying request-scoped data across API boundaries.
+- A couple of rules of thumb:
+  - Only entry-point functions (the one at the top of a call chain) should create an empty context (i.e., `context.Background()`).
+  - The [documentation](https://pkg.go.dev/context) for context states:
+    - _**"Do not store Contexts inside a struct type; instead, pass a Context explicitly to each function that needs it."**_
+  - the core of the rule is:
+    - _**"When a function takes a context parameter, that context should only be used for the duration of the call, not after it returns."**_

 ----

 [^1]: [Mastering Advanced Go Concurrency: Powerful Concepts and Examples](https://medium.com/@utkarshjha_81903/mastering-advanced-go-concurrency-powerful-concepts-and-examples-2011d8b01855)